 The next surface we tested was wood.
 We put the Obsidian though the ringer on wooden tables, desks, shelves, and wood flooring.
 This is the best surface to use the Obsidian on and provides the highest quality highs, lows, and the fullest sounding bass and overall audio quality.
 The bass travels through the wood quickly and cleanly and is the clearest bass pickup we found throughout our testing.

 Glass: Surface Sound Quality Rank: 2nd

 The next surface that we tested the Obsidian Vibration Speaker on was glass.
 We tested the device on a glass tabletop and windows.
 The speaker's suction cup is not strong enough to be used horizontal on windows, and we are not responsible for any damage caused.
 The glass performed quite well with the Obsidian, and the sound quality was bright and full, and the glass was a great transmitter for the sound.
 This was the second best surface for playback.
-The bass was clear and powerful, and the vocals we clear and concise and you could hear the individual instruments.
+The bass was clear and powerful, and the vocals were clear and concise and you could hear the individual instruments.

 Cardboard: Surface Sound Quality Rank: 6th

 Just to make sure we tested every surface we tested a cardboard box.
 The cardboard absorbed the sound, and the bass was almost non-existent.
 The sound was very muffled, and playback is not recommended for this surface.

 The next surface we decided to test was plastic, we used a plastic storage container thinking it would be like putting your phone in a bowl to amplify your speaker's sound.
 While the sound was a bit louder, the audio quality was lost transferring through the plastic.
 We would not recommend playback on this surface.